Dr. Julia Victoria Seidel

 Bio

-Since 2021, I am an independent Research Fellow at the European Southern Observatory (ESO) based at Paranal Observatory in Chile.
-I dedicate half of my work to ESO, maintaining world-class science as a support astronomer at the world's largest telescope.
-In that role, I study Earth's climate and its impact on future astronomical observations.
-In my main research, I push observational and retrieval techniques alike towards the true observability of an Earth-like exoplanet, especially focussing on the observations of exoplanet atmospheric dynamics.
-For this work I have won the 2024 MERAC Prize.
+Since late 2021, I have been an independent Research Fellow at the European Southern Observatory (ESO) based at Paranal Observatory in Chile until October 2024.
+Currently, I am in my 4th year of this fellowship which I have taken to the Observatoire de la Côte d'Azur in Nice, France.
+In my main research, I push observational and retrieval techniques alike towards the true observability of an Earth-like exoplanet, especially focusing on the observations of exoplanet atmospheric dynamics.
+For this work, I have won the 2024 MERAC Prize.
+My latest work on the observation of the 3D climate of an ultra-hot Jupiter (Seidel et al. 2025 Nature) was covered in The Conversation (French).

 Publications